HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

-JPG and PNG still have the highest proportion of adoption at 87% combined, however WEBP and AVIF formats are both increasing in adoption.
-In comparison to 2022, WEBP image format usage increased from [4%](../2022/performance#lcp-format) to 7%.
+JPG and PNG still have the highest proportion of adoption at 87% combined, however WebP and AVIF formats are both increasing in adoption.
+In comparison to 2022, WebP image format usage increased from [4%](../2022/performance#lcp-format) to 7%.
 Also, AVIF usage increased slightly from 0.1% to 0.3%.
 According to <a hreflang="en" href="https://webstatus.dev/?q=avif">Baseline</a>, AVIF format is newly available across major browsers, so we expect to see higher adoption in the future.

 ### Loading Speed Conclusions

 - The percentage of websites with good FCP and LCP has improved, though TTFB showed no significant change.
 - One cause for slow LCP is lazy-loading the LCP element.
 Usage of this antipattern has decreased, but 15% of websites still fail this test and could benefit from removing lazy-loading for their LCP elements.
-- Adoption of modern image formats like AVIF and WEBP is growing for LCP elements.
+- Adoption of modern image formats like AVIF and WebP is growing for LCP elements.

 ## Interactivity